luloxi/evolution-DAO/README.md

 5. 🔬 Inspect the block explorer for the network you deployed to... make sure your contract is there.

-6. 👮 Run the `yarn verify --network your_network` command to verify your contracts on Etherscan 🛰

 ### Deploying website to Surge

+1. 🚨 Run `yarn build` to create a production-ready build of your dApp

-🚨📡 To deploy to a public domain, use `yarn surge`.
+2. 📡 To deploy to a public domain, use `yarn surge`.
 You will need to have a surge account and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

 ## File location